 Project background (100 words)

 Agent-based models (ABMs) play a useful role in the social sciences, helping us to understand emergent patterns in social and environmental systems while retaining detail of the individuals.
-However, their predictive potential is limited, as calibration is often restricted to one-shot calibration.
-Dynamic data assimilation of agent-based models is an as-yet unexplored area that would allow the models to be calibrated on the fly, resulting in continuous error constraint.
-The purpose of this project was to apply one data assimilation method (ensemble Kalman filter) to a very basic agent-based model, and to identify the ABM-specific problems with data assimilation.
+However, their predictive potential is limited, as calibration is often restricted to a one-shot approach.
+Dynamic Data Assimilation (DDA) of ABMs is an as-yet unexplored area that would allow the models to be calibrated on the fly, resulting in continuous error constraint.
+The purpose of this project was to apply DDA to a very basic ABM and to identify any ABM-specific problems with data assimilation.

 Data and Methods (130 words)